GitGerby/ffmpeg-wrappers/module/README.md

 This module is an attempt to productionize some of the code I've put together to wrap ffmpeg for nvenc archival transcodes.
 I may extend support in the future for additional encoders.
-Current functions:
+All functions below support cmdlet binding and `-Verbose` may be of particular interest.

 ## Start-Transcode